 - People with kidney problems should avoid aloe latex.

 The most serious difficulties encountered with aloe latex occur at higher than recommended doses or when used for more than a few days.

 This laxative herb causes the loss of potassium and other minerals, which over time can result in a loss of muscle tone of the intestine and diminished effectiveness.
 Frequent use may cause irreversible damage.

 Large doses of aloe have caused bloody diarrhea, kidney damage, and even death.

 The urine may take on a reddish color after taking aloe latex.
 This color is harmless; however, with the possibility of kidney damage from large doses or prolonged use, any persistent color in the urine may call for medical diagnosis.

-Low potassium levels can be dangerous in a person taking a heart drug like Lanoxin.
+Low potassium levels can be dangerous in a person taking a heart drug like digoxin (Lanoxin).

-Aloe latex might also be dangerous for anyone taking a diuretic that depletes the body of potassium (Lasix, HCTZ, etc.) because of the additive effect.
+Aloe latex might also be dangerous for anyone taking a diuretic that depletes the body of potassium (furosemide, HCTZ, etc.) because of the additive effect.
 It should be avoided in such situations.

 Aloe latex could reduce the absorption of any pill taken around the same time because it cuts intestinal transit time so drastically.